henrivain/Latex2Compute/README.md

 In finnish upper secondary schools a lot of studying happens electronically.
 Even though some like to do their maths by hand, I liked to write the answers as you would write in Matriculation exams, electronically.
 I got somewhat annoyed after needing to write both latex and calculator input in every time, even though the differences weren't very big.

 [Matikkaeditorinkaantaja](https://github.com/henrivain/Matikkaeditorinkaantaja) is the product created by that annoyance.
 Just translate the latex into correct form by a press of a button.
+How simple is that?

 Creating this project has been a very interesting for me.
 I actually had zero experience in coding when I firstly started to explore this problem with python back in 2021.
 After some time I fell in love with programming and problem solving.
 Currently in 2025 I am studying computer science in Tampere University so this problem literally changed my life.
 Some of the code is farely old, so when you look at it just remember back then I was a noob.  :)